District Vision Statement

 Our vision as a school community is to inspire students and promote personal success.

-The Fayetteville-Manlius K-8 Academic Enrichment Program strives to extend, enhance and enrich curriculum for all students in grades kindergarten through eight.
+The Fayetteville-Manlius K-8 Academic Enrichment Program strives to extend, enhance, and enrich curriculum for all students in grades kindergarten through eight.
 The program differentiates curriculum and instruction for all students and strengthens critical-thinking and research skills.
-Collaboration among all faculty members regarding student selection and instructional design and delivery are key features and essential to the program.
+Collaboration among all faculty members regarding instructional design and delivery are key features and essential to the program.

 - Enhance the education and develop the talents of all students.

 - Consult with teachers to meet the educational needs of high-achieving students.

 - Remain flexible to meet the needs of individual students, classrooms and building needs.

 The Fayetteville-Manlius K-8 Academic Enrichment Program is adapted from the Schoolwide Enrichment Model (SEM) of Dr. Joseph Renzulli and Dr. Sally Reis at the Renzulli Center for Creativity, Gifted Education, and Talent Development at the University of Connecticut.